ixiLod/ZThread-BOT/README.md

 **2 - Put the reaction 🧵 on the message you want to add to the thread (doesn't work for messages posted before the bot was added)**.

-Optional : - Use the reaction ✂️ to output text from the thread and send it to the parent file
+Optional : - Use the reaction ✂️ to output text from the thread and send it to the parent channel

 ## How to use